NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Living Blade.md

 ## Other Living Blades

 Living blades come in many varieties, not all of which are even blades.
 Generally, a living blade is a magic melee weapon whose level is equal to its creature level + 2.
 Its runes can be replaced, but any attempt to remove a rune without replacing it fails.
-The only way to permanently turn a living blade into a non-cursed weapon is by counteracting it with the _[[Disjunction|Disjunction]]_ spell.
+The only way to permanently turn a living blade into a non-cursed weapon is by counteracting it with the _[[Spells/Disjunction|Disjunction]]_ spell.

 ## Monster Part Subsystem